 From left, Coco Weizen、Kewalo’s Cream Ale、Surf Session IPA.
 I drunk canned Coco Weizen the previous night, but the draft beer was quite differ from it.
 Kewalo’s Cream Ale had smooth texture and was mild.
 Surf Session IPA was popular.
 Actually, it had fresh flavor of citrus and had refreshing tastes.

 Fra-gee Lay, Pia Mahi’ai Citrus Saison and HI-PA.
 I think IBU is just number.
 Actually, I felt Pia Mahi’ai Citrus Saison was the most bitter.
 The highest IBU was, right one.
 HI-PA is 80.
 Fra-gee Lay was limited one.
 It was $3.
 Another was $2.
-Staut.
-As menu say, it have bitterness like coffee and flavor of vanilla.
+Staut was, as menu say, it have bitterness like coffee and flavor of vanilla.
 It’s like coffee.

 I liked Kewalo’s Cream Ale best in all beer that I had that day.
 Also Coco Weizen and Fra-gee Lay was good, too.
 Because it had strong bitterness, I didn’t like Pia Mahi’ai Citrus Saison and HI-PA very much.
 I intended to order a pint of beer after that.
 But I was full after all.